SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 The path segment after a collection path segment MUST be used to identify an object instance, the path segment after an object instance MUST be used to identify attributes or related collections of the object instance.

 <!--TODO ISSUE 7: No need for XML payload for GET requests when URL identifies object -->
-Reource URLs used by REPP contain embedded object identifiers.
+Resource URLs used by REPP contain embedded object identifiers.
 By using an object identifier in the resource URL, the object identifier in the request messages becomes superfluous.
 However, since the goal of REPP is to maintain compatibility with existing EPP object mapping schemas, this redundancy is accepted as a trade off.
 Removing the object identifier from the request message would require updating the object mapping schemas in the EPP RFCs.

 The server MUST return HTTP status code 412 when the object identifier, for example domain:name, host:name or contact:id, in the EPP request message does not match the {id} object identifier embedded in the URL.
   <!--TODO: is this not mixing epp and http status codes? -->